hashicorp/design-system/website/docs/components/button/partials/guidelines/guidelines.md

 ## Button set

-ButtonSet is a layout component that provides proper spacing between multiple Buttons.
+ButtonSet is a layout component that provides consistent spacing between multiple Buttons.
 Refer to the [ButtonSet](/components/button-set) documentation to learn more.
 ButtonSet is only available in code.

 <Hds::ButtonSet>
   <Hds::Button @color="primary" @text="Edit cluster" />